-Torre [Tower], 1996 photo-action 5 photographs of 14 x 10 cm each A horta da casa [The Home Garden], 1996/2019 seasoning and herbs planted on 21 bricks variable dimensions
+Torre [Tower], 1996 photo-action 5 photographs of 14 x 10 cm | 5.5 x 3.9 in each

 In 2005, the artist moved to a new home but took parts of her old house with her.
 Baltar began to use the materials and the dust as a medium to draw images on walls, on the floor, and on paper, as well as construct small sculptures, many of which depicted landscapes from Rio de Janeiro.
 According to art critic Moacir dos Anjos, 'The fact that they were made with brick dust from her home, make these images about asserting conviviality, rather than descriptive pieces of topographies and flora.
 The drawings are not meant to reproduce realistically that which meets the viewer's eyes; rather, they are meant to render an affective record of geography and botany to which they feel a sense of belonging.'